1000 Thoughts of Violence (2003)

 "1000 Thoughts of Violence" is the album that arguably changed people's views about 'Indonesian metal' forever.
 What drove you to compose and produce this critically-acclaimed album that in quality, competes with established international acts, and could stand a test of time?

-The most important thing is the environment..
-I built my own home-studio in late 2001, Vision Studio..
-Not that 'professional' at all on the recording equipment, it was just a simple PC-based DAW setup, but it was enough for recording music without disturbing the neighbours, so I could spend the night recording music..
-And as it's my own studio, I can manage the recording time to fit with my schedule of other activities and job..
-It's as simple as that..
-So, being comfortable at your own pace is important for the creativity..
-Every time there was an idea coming out, even when I was asleep, I'd just wake up and record them..
-I would say this album is still a streamline continuation of "The Painful Experience", still an angry album above all things, but with more careful attention and emphasis on the technical side than the temperamental side..
-For example, I could let go of certain feelings on "The Painful Experience" anytime they come up when singing the lyrics or taking the guitar solos..
-Here, they were kept until it's a right time for them to appear..
-It's all about getting the perfect moment..
-Songwriting got improved as well, and mainly because around that time, I started to listen to a lot of different music, with only less than 50% metal music on my playlist..
+The most important thing is the environment.
+I built my own home studio in late 2001, Vision Studio.
+Not that 'professional' at all on the recording equipment, it was just a simple PC-based DAW setup, but it was enough for recording music without disturbing the neighbors, so I could spend the night recording music.
+And as it's my own studio, I can manage the recording time to fit with my schedule of other activities and job.
+It's as simple as that.
+So, being comfortable at your own pace is important for creativity.
+Every time there was an idea coming out, even when I was asleep, I'd just wake up and record them.
+I would say this album is still a streamlined continuation of "The Painful Experience", still an angry album above all things, but with more careful attention and emphasis on the technical side than the temperamental side.
+For example, I could let go of certain feelings on "The Painful Experience" anytime they come up when singing the lyrics or taking the guitar solos.
+Here, they were kept until it was the right time for them to appear.
+It's all about getting the perfect moment.
+Songwriting has improved as well, and mainly because around that time, I started to listen to a lot of different music, with only less than 50% metal music on my playlist.

 You did a European mini tour in 2004 following the release of "1000 Thoughts of Violence", what did they think about you being an 'Indonesian metal band' that did tour over there?
 Was there a lot of envy being thrown at you?
 As Kekal might also be the first band from Indonesia to tour Europe!

-Initially, there were 2 distinct responses we got in Europe..
-One is from people who welcomed us which are actually much bigger in numbers, and the other one who didn't welcome us..
-Some might be because of envy, some might be because of something else..
-But all in all, the record label who also promoted the tour, Fear Dark, knew exactly what audience and from which countries, and even cities, that would deliver the best response if we played there..
-They didn't want to lose money from the tour of course, so they must have done some market research I guess, and also because we had very good relationship with them..
-We only played in countries which Kekal albums sold in pretty good numbers..
-But for some people that have never heard any Indonesian band, it might change their perspective..
-It has always been the negative stereotypes, something like "bands from so-called 3rd-world countries will never deliver enough good quality music", we had in our minds to change that perspective by proving it on the shows..
+Initially, there were 2 distinct responses we got in Europe.
+One is from people who welcomed us, which are actually much bigger in numbers, and the other one who didn't welcome us.
+Some might be because of envy, some might be because of something else.
+But all in all, the record label who also sponsored and promoted the tour, Fear Dark, knew exactly what audience and from which countries, and even cities, that would deliver the best response if we played there.
+They didn't want to lose money from the tour, of course, so they must have done some market research, I guess, and also because we had a very good relationship with them.
+We only played in countries where Kekal albums sold in pretty good numbers.
+But for some people that have never heard any Indonesian band, it might change their perspective.
+It has always been a negative stereotype, something like "bands from so-called 3rd-world countries will never deliver enough good quality music."
+We had in our minds to change that perspective by proving it on the shows.

 Get the entire Kekal digital album discography (a bundle of 19 Kekal digital releases sold on Bandcamp including 13 full-length albums and 4 EPs) for only $29 USD.
 That's a 50% off a-la carte price.